 The committee has authority to decide on its own for funding requests up to $2000.
 Above this, if the funding committee approves of the request, a member of the funding committee should raise a vote for the wider dev team to decide on the proposal.

-Payments are made via PayPal by ArduPilot’s SPI liason (the ArduPilot team member who has been elected to be the main point of contact with SPI).
+ArduPilot’s SPI liaison (the team member who has been elected to be the main point of contact with SPI) can make payments via PayPal